 Some families keep cooking fires going long after they are needed but this requires a source of wood or other fuel to burn.
 Kerosene lamps also feature in many a poor, rural home but this too is an expense that families can ill afford.
 Some people have torches but these eat up batteries and do not provide nearly enough light to work by.

-How Can LEDs Help?
+How Can LED light bulbs Help?

 Because of their relatively tiny energy requirements, LED bulbs are ideal for use with solar power cells as the energy stored throughout the day can last many hours after sunset where required.